Purpose and scope¶

 A conforming implementation of the array API standard must provide and support all the functions, arguments, data types, syntax, and semantics described in this specification.

-A conforming implementation of the array API standard may provide additional values, objects, properties, data types, and functions beyond those described in this specification.
+A conforming implementation of the array API standard may provide additional features (e.g., values, objects, properties, data types, functions, and function arguments) beyond those described in this specification.

 Libraries which aim to provide a conforming implementation but haven’t yet completed such an implementation may, and are encouraged to, provide details on the level of (non-)conformance.
 For details on how to do this, see Verification - measuring conformance.